syncfusion-content/wpf-docs/wpf/CheckListBox/How-to/Check-the-item-in-CheckListBox-when-initiating.md

 documentation: ug
 ---

-### Check the item in CheckListBox when initiating?
+## Check the item in CheckListBox when initiating?

-To check the items when initiating the CheckListBox control, use the IsSelected property of ItemContainerStyle_._ The following code illustrates this:__
+To check the items when initiating the CheckListBox control, use the IsSelected property of ItemContainerStyle_._ The following code illustrates this:

-[XAML]
+{% highlight xml %}

 <syncfusion:CheckListBox.ItemContainerStyle>